SaldanhaVitor/super-app-backend/README.md

 To access the application's features, users must first register and create an account.
 Upon successful registration, a JWT token will be generated and provided to the user.
 This token serves as a credential and is required to authenticate subsequent requests.

-The JWT token has an expiration time, after which it becomes invalid.
+The JWT token has an expiration time (120s), after which it becomes invalid.
 If your token expires, you will need to re-authenticate by logging in again to obtain a new token.

 Keep your JWT token secure and do not share it with others.
 It acts as a credential and provides access to your account within the application.

 ### How to Use the Application

-Register an account by providing the necessary information, such as name and email.
+Register an account (endpoint ```[POST] /v1/clients```) by providing the necessary information, such as name and email.

 After successful registration, you will receive a JWT token as a response.
 This token will be required for authentication.